pkulchenko/ZeroBraneStudio/README.md

 [Moai](http://notebook.kulchenko.com/zerobrane/live-coding-with-moai-and-zerobrane-studio),
 [Corona SDK](http://notebook.kulchenko.com/zerobrane/debugging-and-live-coding-with-corona-sdk-applications-and-zerobrane-studio),
 GSL-shell, and other engines.
-* **Project view** with auto-refresh and ability to hide files and directories from the list.
 * **Static analysis** to catch errors and typos during development.
 * **Function outline**.
 * **Go to definition** navigation.